mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 ```

 Here we are creating a new struct called `CacheLayer`, this struct embeds the
-`MapStore` (but it could embed any structs that implements the Store interface),
+`MapStore` (but it could embed any structs that implement the Store interface),
 now we have a new struct that also implements the Store interface, but has a
 different behavior.
 It will override two methods, `GetUser` and `DeleteUser`, and
 `CountUsers` is going to be handled directly by the embedded store.
 The `GetUser`